 Have a look below to see what some students have made in the past!

-Also, a 10 day course for Ginny who wanted to learn to make a selection of small items to focus her market on while building her own blacksmith business in York.
-And a 20 Day course for Chris who wanted to start his own fabrication business but also wanted to touch up on blacksmith skills to give his work a little originality...
+Also, a 10-day course for Ginny who wanted to learn to make a selection of small items to focus her market on while building her own blacksmith business in York.
+And a 20-Day course for Chris who wanted to start his own fabrication business but also wanted to touch up on his blacksmith skills to give his work a little originality...
 Pictures of his work and Ginny's are somewhere below in the past courses section.

-Mary Critchley's snake, made out of 1000mm of 20mm round bar.
-Mary did a weeks course to brush up on her skills before going to the blacksmithing college at Holme Lacy, near Hereford.
+Mary Critchley's snake, is made out of 1000mm of 20mm round bar.
+Mary did a week's course to brush up on her skills before going to the blacksmithing college at Holme Lacy, near Hereford.